brooklynrail/brooklynrail-platform/content/events/2020/12/how-latina-artists-keep-on-keeping-on.md

       cription) will be published by City Lights in March of 2021.
-She is Senior Writer at the _Tropics of Meta,_ co-editor of UC Press's acclaimed California cultural journal, _Boom California_, and is also the founder of South El Monte Arts Posse, an interdisciplinary arts collective_._
+She is Senior Writer at the _Tropics of Meta,_ co-editor of UC Press's acclaimed California cultural journal, _Boom California_, and is also the founder of South El Monte Arts Posse, an interdisciplinary arts collective.
 Carribean is currently the Coordinator of the Kingsley and Kate Tufts Poetry Award at Claremont Graduate University, and she lives in the San Gabriel Valley in LA County."
   - person: yxta-murray
     event_bio: "Yxta Maya Murray is a writer and law professor living in Los Angeles.
 Her novels include _The Good Girl’s Guide to Getting Kidnapped_,